Remyuu/manim_video_FFT/video_script/C_script.md

 Now coming back to our Fourier formula.
 ```
 Add the integral sign on f(t)e^.. to complete the formula.
+circumscribe the whole formula
 ```
-Taking the integral over the two terms meams finding some *Center of Mass* of the wound-up graph.
+This formula takes the integral over the two terms we've talked about.
+It can be interpreted as finding some *Center of Mass* of the wound-up graph.
 ```
-circumscribe the whole formula, meanwhile, show the CoM.
+show the CoM.
 ```
-that is we imagine the curve has some mass and we want to find the mass center.
+that is, imagine the curve has some mass, and we are finding the center of this mass.
+***pause***

-So as we change our winding frequency, i.e. for different k, we may get different CoM.
+So as we change our winding frequency, i.e. change for different k, we may get different CoM.
 ```
-Change k animation, slowly
+Change k animation
 ```
-We may record and draw the distance of CoM from the y axis.
+We may draw and record the distance of CoM from the y axis.
 ```
 Show, draw frequency domain graph.
 ```
-Note here that we may say the different frequency of winding, corresponds to stretching the sound f(t).
+Note here that we may say that, the different frequency of winding, corresponds to stretching the sound f(t) accordingly.
 This can be seen both from our eyes or from the formula.
 ```
 stretching f(t), add to channel
 ```